Natasha Richardson Would Have Turned 55 Today — How Liam Neeson Coped Since Her Shocking Death

 The Tony Award winner was skiing with an instructor when she fell and hit her head on a beginner’s slope known as Nansen, a run popular for its gentle slopes and forgiving turns.

-Although her fall may have first appeared minor – she reportedly refused to be taken to hospital at least twice – the head injury she suffered is a type that can turn fatal if not treated in time.
+Although her fall may have first appeared minor – she reportedly refused to be taken to the hospital at least twice – the head injury she suffered is a type that can turn fatal if not treated in time.

 “I spoke to her and she said, ‘Oh darling.
 I’ve taken a tumble in the snow.’
 That’s how she described it,” Neeson told Anderson Cooper on 60 Minutes back in 2014 — his first time speaking since the accident.